depaolim/wrun/README.md

  * sample.exe must exit with exitcode 0.
 Otherwise an exception is raised
  * result is the collected standard output of sample.exe

-The client does not need PyWin32, so you can use even a linux box as a client
+The client does not need PyWin32, so you can run it even on a linux box

 ## Tests